Price Reset

 What is the famous Odachi sword?

 Norimitsu Odachi is the most famous Odachi because of its size.
-It is 149 inches long, and it weighs above 30 pounds.
+It is a large sword, measuring 149 inches long and weighing above 30 pounds.
 It is the longest sword in Japan and was exclusively used for ceremonies and as offerings, not for battles.
+Warriors in feudal Japan used the odachi sword, showcasing their power and technique in wielding such formidable weapons.

 Is an Odachi better than a Katana?